alechenninger/roger/README.md

 To do this we use a locking algorithm that coordinates multiple listeners.

-For more information, see this blog post (COMING SOON).
+For more information, see [this blog post](https://www.alechenninger.com/2020/05/building-kafka-like-message-queue-with.html).